cloudevents/spec/spec.md

     [RFC 2046](https://tools.ietf.org/html/rfc2046)
 * For Media Type examples see [IANA Media Types](http://www.iana.org/assignments/media-types/media-types.xhtml)

-### properties
+### application-properties
 * Type: <Key Value>
-* Description: A list of “key : value” pairs in flat structure that specify the properties of the event source.
+* Description: A list of “key : value” pairs providing information about the event, which are used by an event-based application.
+The “key : value” pairs should be in flat structure.
-  The value could be a string or a JSON object.
-There should be no duplication of field in this property-bucket.
+  The value should be a string.
+There should be no duplication of keys.
-  One example usage of the property-field is to correlate multiple events involved with a serverless application.
+  One usage example: an application workflow can use a "key:value" to correlate multiple events (from different event sources) asscociated with a serverless application workflow.
 * Constraints:
   * MANDATORY
   * MUST be in the format of <key value> pair.
 * Examples:
-  properties
+  application-properties
   {
      "building address": "12 Main Street, Copenhagen, Denmark, 123456" "floor": "2"
      "apartmentId": "345"
-     "sensor-location": "window"
+     "sensor-location": "room1.window2"
   }

-### extensions
-* Type: Map <String, Object>
-* Description: This is for additional metadata and this does not have a mandated structure.
-This enables a place for custom fields a producer or middleware might want to include and provides a place to test metadata before adding them to the CloudEvents specification.
-TBD - Determine a shorter prefix for this (e.g. OpenAPI uses “x-”)
-* Constraints:
-  * OPTIONAL
-  * If present, MUST contain at least one entry
-* Examples:
-  * authorization data

 ### data
 * Type: Arbitrary payload
 * Description: The event payload.
 The payload depends on the event-type,